Early funding as an opportunity for your start-up

 - What invoice or payment cycle will you enforce?

 - How much does it cost you, the business owner, per unit or service?

 - Will you need computer equipment, an office, insurance, etc?

-What is seed funding and why is it necessary?
+What is seed funding and why is it necessary as support for businesses?

 Seed funding is the earliest funding that you may be able to attract.
 It’s the capital needed to either start or expand your business.
-It’s usually a fairly low figure as it’s likely your business will still be in its conceptual phase, and it often obtained in return for an equity stake in the business.
+It’s usually a fairly low figure as it’s likely your business will still be in its conceptual phase when receiving suchlike financial support, and it is often obtained in return for an equity stake in the business.

-It’s the cash injection that could potentially be the break your startup has been waiting for.
+It’s the cash injection that coud potentially be the break your start-up/small business has been waiting for.
 Think of it as a stepping stone to becoming a money-making business – with it you can start creating a budget and thinking about where it’ll be best spent.

 When you get your funding, how will you invest your cash effectively?
 Futrli’s scenario planning function allows you to input varying outcomes to calculate exactly that.
 Give yourself the knowledge of what could happen, and you’ll find yourself a lot more capable of coping with what will happen.

-There are a few channels you can travel down to secure funding.
+There are a few channels you can travel down to secure funding, such as small business grants.
 It’s advisable to invest personal assets in the first instance.
 Without putting your own cash or assets in the mix, outside investors are less likely to believe in your commitment.
 Think of asking your friends and family, look to crowdfunding, or seek governmental support or an angel investor.